arikanev/digit_sequence_generator/README.md

 ### Future plans
 Could/Should focus on:

+* Modifying mnistm augmentation to clearly visualize the full digit sequence.
+* Adding parse code to enable reading a sequence of digits without spaces, or with commas.
+* Adding an option for sequence margins to be extended, as opposed to stretching the entire image.
 * Expanding on the number of augmentation methods.
-* Adding an option for sequence margins to be extended, as opposed to stretching the entire image.
-* More